kassi-bertrand/cpp-playground/2-Array vs &Array/README.md

 }
 ```

-we got the following output:
+I got the following output on my machine:

 ```txt
 &matrix[1]: 6162903708